-The Company has two types of derivative instruments as of September 30, 2024: (i) commodity derivatives and (ii) a contingent consideration derivative.
-See Note 9 for discussion of fair value measurement of derivatives on a recurring basis and Note 14 for discussion of derivatives subsequent events.
+The Company has two types of derivative instruments as of June 30, 2024: (i) commodity derivatives and (ii) a contingent consideration derivative.
+See Note 9 for discussion of fair value measurement of derivatives on a recurring basis.
 The Company's derivatives were not designated as hedges for accounting purposes, and the Company does not enter into such instruments for speculative trading purposes.
 Accordingly, the changes in derivative fair values are recognized in "Gain (loss) on derivatives, net" under "Non-operating income (expense)" on the consolidated statements of operations.